Scenic road through vineyards to the Pyrenees mountains.

 The Spiritual Aura of Lourdes

 As you head east, the landscape starts to change, and you’ll notice the Pyrenees mountains begin to appear on the horizon.
 It’s a pretty dramatic shift from the coastal areas.
-We passed through Pau, a town with some really nice old arcades and grand buildings from the Belle Époque era.
-It’s also where Henri IV was born, and you can still see the château he lived in overlooking the Gave de Pau river.
-After Pau, the road starts to dip down towards the mountains, and that’s when you know you’re getting close.
+We passed through Pau, a town with some really nice old arcades and grand Belle Époque-era buildings.
+It’s also where Henri IV was born, and you can still spot the château he lived in, overlooking that Gave de Pau river.
+After Pau, the road starts to dip downward toward the mountains, and it’s at that point, you kind of realize you’re getting close, really close.

 Our first real stop was Lourdes, and honestly, you can feel something different in the air the moment you arrive.
 It’s a place that draws millions of pilgrims every year to the Sanctuary of Our Lady of Lourdes and the Grotto of Massabielle.
 They come because of the visions a young girl reported back in 1858.
 Whether you’re religious or just curious, it’s a place that definitely makes an impression.
 It’s hard to describe, but it’s a very moving experience.